statgen/zorp/README.md

 ```

 ### Command line file conversion
 The file conversion feature of zorp is also available as a command line utility.
-See `zorp-convert --help` for details.
+See `zorp-convert --help` for details
+and the full list of supported options.

 This utility is currently in beta; please inspect the results carefully.